Riverton High School

 Eric currently lives in Kearns, with his loving and talented wife Jenni, and their three amazing children Micah, Hyrum and Alyce.
 Eric would like to thank his previous teachers for their instruction and support.
 Eric would also like to thank his administrators for their continued support of music education.

-Jillian Christensen- Director of Orchestra
+Autumn Wood- Director of Orchestra

 Proudly powered by Weebly